oroinc/documentation/backend/entities-data-management/workflows/configuration-reference.rst

 Configuration Loading
 ---------------------

-To load the configuration, execute the following command:
+To load workflow definitions to the database, execute the following command:

 .. code-block:: php